 This plan is the best overall because it includes everything in the standard plan and comes with $500,000 in liability coverage.

-Not only does it provide increased coverage for structures, personal property, and loss of use, but it also features additional benefits that can lower your premium overall.
+It provides increased coverage for structures, personal property, and loss of use and features additional benefits that can lower your premium overall.

 These benefits include:

 |Claim Rateguard||This protects your rate from going up after a claim.|

 |Claims-Free||For customers who have not made any recent claims and then switch to Allstate, you’ll have a lower premium.|